PeterKneale/Discounts/README.md

 # Discounts
-A dotnet microservice demonstrating how to handle discounts in a flexible fashion
+A dotnet microservice demonstrating how to handle discounts in a flexible rules driven fashion

 ## Overview